Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 ![image info](Screenshot%202026-09-13%20001008.png)

 World famous haxxor.
 He can't contain his excitement at the A.I. bubble bursting.
 Before he admits his excitement, he talks about the recent report by
-Anthropic on threat actors (militants, hostile nation-state agent, et cetera) using A.I. to aid them in developing a missile.
+Anthropic on threat actors (militants, hostile nation-state agents, et cetera) using A.I. to aid them in developing a missile.

 ------------------------------------------------------------------------